-Our Roastmaster, Patrick, recommends using a medium or dark roast like Donut Shop, Velvet Moon, or Roastmaster’s Blend; or try adding a little flavor with Toasted Southern Pecan.
+Our Roastmaster, Patrick, recommends using a medium or dark roast like Donut Shop, Velvet Moon or our Cold Brew Blend; or try adding a little flavor with Toasted Southern Pecan or Vanilla Hazelnut Cold Brew Blend.
 Since acidity and fruitiness soften in darker roasts, and cold brewing tends to mellow those flavors even more, these blends will yield that perfectly smooth, rich cold-brew flavor we’re after.

 Keep it Coarse

 When it comes to grind, a good rule of thumb is to go a little coarser than you would for your drip coffee maker.
 Cold brew steeps for 12 hours or more, so a finer grind will over-extract the coffee, causing some bitterness.
 A coarser grind will keep the coffee as smooth and delicious as it’s meant to be.